‘You Ain’t Sh*t’: Megan Thee Stallion Details Argument That Preceded Shooting

 In her testimony Tuesday, Megan said that everyone in the SUV—her former assistant Kelsey Harris, the SUV’s driver, and herself—“looked shocked” when Lanez opened fire.

-Megan did not immediately report the shooting to cops in California—a point of contention raised by Lanez and his supporters, who claimed it’s proof the allegations were bogus.
+Megan did not immediately report the shooting to cops in California—a point raised by Lanez and his supporters, who claimed it’s proof the allegations were bogus.

 “At this time we are at the height of police brutality,” Megan said, according to the Times.
 “I felt if I said this man had shot me, they might shoot first and ask questions later.
 I don’t feel safe in the car.
 I don’t feel safe with the police.”